Summer Camp FAQs

 While we cannot guarantee group placements, you can email us a group request up to 1 week prior to your child’s start date at

 email@example.com.
 We will do our best to accommodate this request, but keep in mind that we will always place the priority on appropriate skill placement over group requests.
-In addition, our campers will see each other at lunch and during groups games and park play, so they will have plenty of opportunity to spend time with their friends.
+In addition, our campers will see each other at lunch and during groups games, so they will have plenty of opportunity to spend time with their friends.

 Is there an aftercare program?